 Laws of Motion

 The three laws of motion were brought to light by Sir Issac Newton.
 These three fundamental laws laid the foundation for other significant discoveries and achievements of the world we live in today.
-You must be very familiar with the Newton and the apple tree recital, it was after that incident that we were able to identify gravity as a natural phenomenon.
-Later, a number of researchers explored it in an outstretched manner.
+You must be very familiar with the Newton and the apple tree anecdote, it was after that incident that we were able to identify gravity as a natural phenomenon.

 1. Newton’s First Law of Motion